olin-fse/shawty/README.md

 npm install
 ```

-- Install MYSQL, then start it (if not the app will not work)
+- Install MYSQL.
+Then create a user with the username `url` and password `password`.
+Start the MYSQL service.

 - Build React code from `shawty/frontend`: